 - 1. Generate randomized number lists for sites with targeted selection. - 2.
 Print clip strip lists for the plots that will be visited.
-Clip lists are available on the FOPs TOS page on the NEON intranet: - Litterfall sampling locations are selected from the plot-specific randomized lists created for herbaceous clip harvest locations (RD[06]).
-These lists are therefore essential for the completion of the trap deployment procedure (0), and must be updated to reflect the fact that two of the clipID locations are occupied by litter traps (elevated and ground).
+Clip lists are available on the SSL: - Litterfall sampling locations are selected from the plot-specific randomized lists created for herbaceous clip harvest locations (RD[18]).
+These lists are therefore essential for the completion of the trap deployment procedure, and must be updated to reflect the fact that two of the clipID locations are occupied by litter traps (elevated and ground).
 For the purpose of this protocol, trap location and clipID are used interchangeably. - Make sure that all fields in the clip strip lists are up to date, that clip strips that have been harvested or rejected are current and indicated on the lists. - These lists are utilized in the field regardless of selected trap placement strategy (i.e., random vs. targeted). - 3.
-Gather all field equipment - a.
-If Toxicodendron is likely to be encountered, include cotton gloves and pre-weighed paper bags. - b.
-Include replacement mesh, pvc, zip ties, and other construction materials to repair broken traps as needed. - 4.
-Number cloth collection bags, with a permanent marker, so they may be uniquely identified.
-This is the bagID. - 5.
-Prepare GPS: - a.
-Charge batteries - b.
-Load plot locations - Defining a route to each plot prior to going to the field will enable completion of the field collection bout in the least amount of time. - 6.
-Prepare laser rangefinder (if using).
-See RD[11] for details. - a.
-Check battery and charge - b.
-Clean lenses with lens cloth or lens tissue (if necessary) - c.
-Check/set correct declination. - d.
-Calibrate tilt sensor. - e.
-Calibrate internal compass. - 7.
-Prepare compass (if using). - a.
-Check/set correct declination.
-Note that declination changes with time and should be looked up annually per site: http://www.ngdc.noaa.gov/geomag-web/ - 8.
-Print datasheets (RD[05]) on all-weather paper.
+Gather all field equipment - If Toxicodendron is likely to be encountered, include cotton gloves and pre-weighed paper bags. - Include replacement mesh, pvc, zip ties, and other construction materials to repair broken traps as needed. - 4.
+Download the 'LTR collection label template' from the SSL.
+Print on rite-in-the-rain paper.
+Cut for use during field collection. - 5.
+Use a permanent marker to label cloth collection bags with a character string of any length, so each bag may be uniquely identified.
+This is the bagID.
+This string may contain numbers, letters, symbols but be aware that longer, more complicated strings may slow down data entry while in the field. - 6.
+Prepare GPS: - Charge batteries - Load plot locations - Defining a route to each plot prior to going to the field will enable completion of the field collection bout in the least amount of time.